What even is Xv6? What is a system call? Why such a random operating system to work with in the first place?

 # rest of the file

-Make sure you save the changes on the newly created file as well as Makefile.
+Make sure you save the changes on the newly created file as well as Makefile

-Run make clean and then make qemu and try running the program after the build is successful using readSyscallTest.
+and try running the program after the build is successful using readSyscallTest

 In case of any errors occurring, make sure you don't have any typos, and have not missed any steps in the instructions.
 Cheers.